 Causes of Inherited Metabolic Disorders

-So now that we understand metabolism and metabolic disorder, let us identify the causes of inherited metabolic disorders.
+So now that we understand metabolism and metabolic disorders, let us identify the causes of inherited metabolic disorders.

 - hormonal imbalance during conception